 The starting point for such an evaluation is current market valuation and fundamentals.
-Equities continue to exhibit lofty valuations by historical standards, with a Shiller Cyclically Adjusted PE Ratio of about 29 times earnings versus a long-term average of 16.6, and interest rates remain near their all-time lows, as measured by the 10-year Treasury.
+Equities continue to exhibit lofty valuations by historical standards, with a Shiller Cyclically Adjusted PE Ratio of about 30 times earnings versus a long-term average of 16.7 as of June 30, 2017.
+Further interest rates remain near their all-time lows, as measured by the 10-year Treasury.

 While equity valuations can reside far from their means for extended periods, bond valuations expressed in current yields do tend to be more predictive of near-term returns for investment grade debt, a key component of the typical core portfolio.
 With that in mind, let’s explore the potential pathways for rates.

 What if rates remain relatively flat for the next few years?
 Over the medium term, the best predictor of bond market returns, as measured by the Barclays Aggregate Bond Index, is the yield at the time of investment, and the yield on the index was approximately 2.6 percent as of June 30, 2017.

 Further, an estimate of future inflation based on a model that combines the inflation forecast from the Philadelphia Fed’s Survey of Professional Forecasters and the implied breakeven rate of inflation between nominal Treasuries and TIPS (adjusted for the liquidity premium), suggests that inflation will run around 2.3 percent over the next 5 years.

 Therefore, even without a much-feared rise in interest rates, the best investors can reasonably hope for from their U.S. investment grade bond holdings over the next five years is a return of very close to zero on a real basis (i.e., 2.6% – 2.3% = 0.3%).